Registration Help for Faculty and Staff

 Registration in Fall and Winter terms

 - Students register for a full-time load during their class-year registration window.
-Beginning with Winter 2016 registration, students will have 'Pick One' followed by a 'Pick Three' window by class year.
+Students will have 'Pick One' followed by a 'Pick Three' window by class year.

 - Students may add to waiting lists, but no waitlist offers are made during initial registration.